A jewel at the heart of Tucson’s rustic beauty.

 This small sanctuary is a reconstruction of the earliest religious structure on this site.
 First erected in about 1915, La Capillita was served by a Carmelite father who rode out from Holy Family Parish in Tucson.
 For services, the community gathered in front of this tiny structure under the shade of mesquite trees while the priest stood inside.

 In 1997, an archeological exploration revealed the original walls, the mud adobe foundation, and the packed dirt floor of the original sanctuary.
-The sanctuary was restored with historic accuracy.
+The sanctuary was restored with historical accuracy.